Machineni-Bhavana/Dockerized-Finance-Tracker-Web-Application-Flask/README.md

-**Finance Tracker Web Application | Flask, Python, Docker 📌 Project Overview**
+**Dockerized Finance Tracker Web Application | Flask, Python, Docker 📌 Project Overview**

 The Simple Finance Tracker Application is a web-based application built using Flask that helps users track their income and expenses in a structured and simple way.